-The park itself has a lot of famous spots, but nothing is marked, and the uniqueness of this makes it feel like you are exploring something new every time you go.
+The park has a lot of famous spots, but nothing is marked, and the uniqueness of this makes it feel like you are exploring something new every time you go.
 The only signs I have seen in the entire area are for the trailhead to Mobius Arch, other than that the Alabama Hills are a collection of dirt roads and rocks, allowing the explorer to craft whatever adventure their mind creates.
-However, if you are looking for some of the main attractions and movie locations, what follows are some of the most famous spots in this Alabama Hill.
+However, if you are looking for some of the main attractions and movie locations, what follows are some of the most well known spots in this Alabama Hill.

 The Face of Alabama Hills